 “The plan is to get him signed here at some point in time and prior to training camp because, ideally, I like to get into training camp with everybody signed.
 At the same time, there’s the business aspect of hockey and the deal has got to make sense for Kailer and his agent.
 It’s also got to make sense for the Edmonton Oilers.”

 Barry, who also represents Oilers Oscar Klefbom, Cody Ceci and Brendan Perlini, is an experienced agent with a big-time client portfolio.
 I can’t imagine he’ll let this drag into camp, given the relatively low dollars involved and the lack of leverage he and Yamamoto have.
-Won’t be surprised to hear something is finalized – two years with a $1.5M to $1.75M AAV – this coming week.
+I won’t be surprised to hear that something is finalized – two years with a $1.5M to $1.75M AAV – in the coming week.